What’s on the table this summer?

 We have a ton of cilantro this year because we had a lot of extra “volunteer” cilantro from last year, far beyond what we expected.
 Time to make salsa, perhaps?

-So, what’s next?
-When the chicken breasts are finished, pull them out of the skillet and put them directly on a plate.
 You can just let this plate sit out, or you can put it in the oven at 180 F or so for a while – either one is okay.

-Your next step is to cook the vegetables.
-Just toss ‘em all in the skillet together!
+Just toss ’em all in the skillet together!